 The number and proportion of students by campus remained relatively consistent between fall 2012 and fall 2013.
 A student's home campus is based on where the student takes the majority of classes in the term.
-As shown in Figure 2, as proportions of the college-wide total, there were increases at Kent, North, and Open campuses, and decreases at Downtown and South campuses.7 The proportion of the includes the centers as well as military locations)
+As shown in Figure 2, as proportions of the college-wide total, there were increases at Kent, North, and Open campuses, and decreases at Downtown and South campuses.
+The proportion of the "Other" category (which includes the centers as well as military locations) remained constant.